 • This workshop is open to all levels on a first-come, first-served basis and requires no advance submission.
 The cost is $550.
 A deposit of $100 is required to register, with the balance due by December 1.
 Registration is now open.

 • During the workshop, each participant in the class must submit a humor piece of 500 to 1,000 words for discussion by the group as a whole.
-Before our first meeting, I’d like everyone to write a one-page comic description of or anecdote about a dog—any kind of dog.
-No more than 150 words, please.
+It can be a be a short-short story, an essay, a parody, a personal experience, a dialogue, etc. Also, before our first meeting, I’d like everyone to write a one-page comic piece about about food.
+It could be a restaurant review, a recipe, a menu, an ingredients label, etc. No more than 200 words, please.

 Financial Assistance is available to those who would not otherwise be able to attend—click here for guidelines and application.